 The series, created by Michael Dante DiMartino and Bryan Konietzko, takes place in a world torn by war, in which gifted people can control each of the four elements: Air, Water, Earth, and Fire.
 The Fire Nation rules with an iron fist, using their powers and technological mastery to keep the others down.
 At the start of the series, two siblings from the Northern Water Tribe, Katara and Sokka, discover a boy encased beneath their icy homeland.

 This is Aang, the reincarnated Avatar who can control all four elements and usually keeps the order.
 But the century since he shrugged off the responsibilities of his role has allowed the Fire Nation to take a foothold and the three youngsters must travel the world so that the Avatar may master the other elements, in addition to his native airbending, in order to bring peace.

-Over the course of development and production, the budget of this first of three planned films ballooned to $150 million, including a $5-10 million bump when Paramount announced they would convert the film into 3D, three months before its July 2010 release.
+Over the course of development and production, the budget of this first of three planned films ballooned to $150 million, including a $5 to 10 million bump when Paramount announced they would convert the film into 3D just three months before its July 2010 release.

 Aside from adding to the budget, this reportedly led to half an hour being cut from the movie so that they could convert it in time for its US release date, before the lucrative Independence Day weekend.

 We don’t know if James Cameron has ever seen The Last Airbender, or if he was out to get this production in any way, but it just so happened that on the very same day as Paramount announced the conversion, he gave an interview to the Toronto Star, slating such post-3D jobs.